Ralph Gleason, the esteemed music writer from back in the day, gushed over New Morning when it came out.

 After the accident, I started thinking about …how short life is.
 I’d just lay there listening to the birds chirping.
 Kids playing in the neighbor’s yard or rain falling on the window.
 I realized how much I missed.Dylan in converstion with Sam Shepard 1986

-Dylan recorded a slew of songs around the time of New Morning: Tomorrow is Such a Long Time, Watching the River Flow, When I Paint My Masterpiece, Spanish Is the Loving Tongue.
+Dylan recorded a slew of songs around the time of New Morning that didn’t make the record, such as Tomorrow is Such a Long Time, Watching the River Flow, When I Paint My Masterpiece, Spanish Is the Loving Tongue.
 All arguably superior to anything on New Morning.